wbamberg/idl-reference/docs/nsIXULTemplateQueryProcessor.md

 from this query processor.
 This method may be called multiple times,
 typically with different values for aRef.

-@param aDatasource datasource for the data
-@param aRef context reference value used as a starting point
-@param aQuery the compiled query returned from query compilation

-@returns an enumerator of nsIXULTemplateResult objects as the results

 @throws NS_ERROR_INVALID_ARG if aQuery is invalid